Details About Registering for the ACT

 The test is administered on 5 test dates in the months of February, April, June, October and December for taking the test in other countries.
 To get more details, visit the website: http://actstudent.org/regist/intldates.html.

-When you are registering for the ACT test, you will be asked to select the testing date.
+When you are register for the test, you will be asked to select the testing date.
 Under such circumstances, you may either be confused to choose a date from the available list or the date which you prefer might not be available.
-You can choose the ACT test date that suits you best, based on the following factors:
+You can choose the test date that suits you best, based on the following factors:

 - Availability of the testing center of your choice.